juliasilge/course-ML-tidymodels/chapters/chapter1.md

 - Create bootstrap resamples to evaluate these models.
 The function to create this kind of resample is `bootstraps()`.
 - Evaluate both kinds of models, the linear regression model and the random forest model.
+- Use the bootstrap resamples you created `car_boot` for evaluating both models.

 <codeblock id="01_11">